-Remote Radiator Cooling (Optional)

-Remote radiator cooling substitutes a remote mounted radiator and an electrically driven fan in place of the set mounted components.
+Remote Radiator Cooling (Optional) substitutes a remote mounted radiator and an electrically driven fan in place of mounted components.
 Removal of the radiator and the fan from the set reduces noise levels without forcing dependence on a continuous cooling water supply (necessary with heat exchanger cooling).
 The remote radiator installation must be completely protected against freezing.